CallanVass/API_webserver_project/README.md

 - DELETE /companies/company_id
 Delete One Company

 *Deletes a single company from the database.
-Only accessible by an is_admin user.*
+Only accessible by an is_admin user and companies.*

 FIELDS: NONE